-- 3. Set the image quality to RAW or CRAW. - Set the image quality to RAW, RAW + JPEG, RAW + HEIF, CRAW, CRAW + JPEG, or CRAW + HEIF.

-A RAW image containing dual pixel data (Dual Pixel RAW image) is captured.
+- 3. Set the image quality to RAW or CRAW. - Set the image quality to RAW, RAW+JPEG, RAW+HEIF, CRAW, CRAW+JPEG, or CRAW+HEIF. - 4.
+Take the picture. - A RAW image containing dual pixel data (Dual Pixel RAW image) is captured.

-- Startup takes longer when the power switch is set to < ON > or the camera resumes operation from auto power off. - [型♯] and [型H] drive modes are not available.
-Setting the mode to [型♯] or [型H] has the effect of setting it to [型i]. - Noise may be slightly more noticeable in RAW, RAW+JPEG, or RAW+HEIF images. - These features are not available: multiple exposures, HDR shooting, RAW burst mode, focus bracketing, electronic shutter, and one-touch image quality setting.
+- Startup takes longer when the power switch is set to < ON > or the camera resumes operation from auto power off. - Continuous shooting speed is slower when you shoot with Dual Pixel RAW (2).
+Maximum burst is also lower. - [맥] and [메커] drive modes are not available.
+Setting the mode to [맥] or [메커] has the effect of setting it to [메]. - Noise may be slightly more noticeable in RAW, RAW+JPEG, or RAW+HEIF images. - These features are not available: multiple exposures, HDR shooting, RAW burst mode, focus bracketing, electronic shutter, and one-touch image quality setting.